© SBMA 2022 – all rights reserved

 It is safe to say that telehealth services will not be completely taking over the healthcare industry.
 While we will likely see a continued expansion of usage and platforms, in-person visits will never completely disappear.
 As previously stated, there are some things that cannot be diagnosed virtually.
 Broken bones, chronic diseases, and blood testing are among some services that cannot possibly be done virtually.

-The COVID-19 pandemic has caused telehealth usage to skyrocket.
 As most have seen over the past few months, telemedicine is an extremely convenient, affordable, and reliable option for patients.
 As its widespread usage continues, we can expect to see the telemedicine trend continue post-pandemic.
 Telemedicine and in-person physician visits when partnered together create a holistic healthcare experience that ensures patients are getting the best care they need.